 A stationary bike provides a no-impact workout, meaning that there's no force on your joints or spine while riding.
 An upright bike is designed like an ordinary road bike.
 You ride while sitting in an upright position or leaning forward like a racer.
 On an upright stationary bike, you can work sore muscles in different areas by shifting position.

-Spinal stenosis is a common condition for men and women over the age of 50 in which the spine narrows and places pressure on the spinal cord and nerves.
+Spinal stenosis is a common condition for men and women over the age of 50 in which the spine narrows and places pressure on the spinal cord and nerves, according to Mayo Clinic.
 Symptoms include pain, numbness, weakness and cramping in the back and extremities.
-One of the non-surgical treatments for the condition is exercise.
+One of the nonsurgical treatments for the condition is exercise.

 Degenerative disc disease is a painful back condition caused when spinal discs become damaged by age or injury.
-Discs act like shock absorbers for the spinal bones.
-They keep the back flexible and protect nerves.
+Discs act as shock absorbers for the stacked bones that make up your spine.
+These structures help keep the back flexible and protect nerves.
 Acute pain associated with this condition makes normal mobility extremely difficult and the bones can become unstable.